We recently appeared on The Printerverse podcast, have a listen and let us know your thoughts!

 Let’s work together to make your next print piece unforgettable.

-We love Blind Embossing at Dynamic Print but sometimes people want us to emboss paper that really isn’t suitable.
+We love Blind and Foil Embossing at Dynamic Print but sometimes people want us to emboss paper that really isn’t suitable.
 So today I thought I would explain what we like to use for this old fashion process and the reasons why ..

 1 of our favourite papers would have to be the 540gsm (grams per square meter), Colorplan made by GF Smith..
 This paper is a premium card stock.
 This thickness gives you a substantial depth for the embossing to push into — the heavier the stock, the more pronounced and tactile the emboss becomes.
 Its ideal for luxury branding, wedding stationery, or high-end packaging where the feel is just as important as the look!